stpn120400/tech-va-portfolio/ERROR_HANDLING_GUIDE.md

 ## SPA Routing on GitHub Pages

-GitHub Pages serves static files and doesn’t understand client-side routes.
-To prevent broken deep links:
+GitHub Pages is static and doesn’t handle client-side routes.
+This project uses a production-safe HashRouter strategy to make invalid routes and deep links work consistently.

+Implementation (Option A: HashRouter)
+- Router: `createHashRouter` (hash-based URLs)
-- `vite.config.js` sets `base: '/tech-va-portfolio/'`.
+- Base path: `vite.config.js` sets `base: '/tech-va-portfolio/'` for assets
-- `public/404.html` redirects unknown paths to `index.html`.
+- 404 rewrite: `public/404.html` preserves the path and redirects to `/#/path`
-- React Router uses a `basename` aligned with the repo name.

-Outcome: Visiting nested routes directly still loads the SPA and renders the correct page.
+- Local preview: `src/main.jsx` converts non-hash deep paths to hash before React renders (so `.../foo` → `.../#/foo`)

+URL Examples
+- Home: `/tech-va-portfolio/#/`
+- About: `/tech-va-portfolio/#/about`
+- Invalid (NotFound): `/tech-va-portfolio/#/kl`

+Behavior
+- Direct deep link (non-hash) in production (e.g., `/tech-va-portfolio/about`) → 404.html rewrites to hash → SPA resolves to About
+- Invalid non-hash link (e.g., `/tech-va-portfolio/kl`) → rewritten to hash → SPA renders NotFound (no silent redirect to Home)

+Note
+- If you later require clean URLs, switch to BrowserRouter and keep a path-preserving 404.html rewrite pattern; however, HashRouter is the most reliable for GitHub Pages.

 ---